Morocco is to dig 2,400 cubic meters of soil in occupied Western Sahara, as part of a mineral exploration.

 The Moroccan government's National Office of Hydrocarbons and Mines (ONHYM) has issued a tender document on its website revealing a plan to carry out mineral exploration in Western Sahara.

->

-> The tender invites for digging 2,400 square meters of soil, in the shape of 800 meters of trenches, each 3 meters deep and one meter wide.
+The tender invites for digging 2,400 cubic meters of soil, in the shape of 800 meters of trenches, each 3 meters deep and one meter wide.

->

-> Trenching is a common mineral exploration technique, through which rock samples are taken at regular intervals - for instance, every 1 meter - for geochemical analysis.
+Trenching is a common mineral exploration technique, through which rock samples are taken at regular intervals - for instance, every 1 meter - for geochemical analysis.
 The digging is to get to slightly fresher and more representative rock below the excavated sand/gravel cover.

 Western Sahara is under foreign illegal occupation by Morocco, and the latter has no right under international law to carry out such exploration work.